-- [26] In reviewing the Complainant's Sales Approach argument, the Board concluded that there were no good comparables that supported her requested assessment. - [27] While the Board does not rule on one valuation method over another, it recognizes that the Cost approach is generally applied to special purpose buildings not, as in this case, very standard and typical warehouse properties.
-Regardless of how that issue might have been determined, the evidence advanced on the costing of this property was not sufficiently supported. - [28] As noted above, the Complainant was not able to challenge the assessment on the Income approach.
+- [28] In reviewing the Complainant's Sales Approach argument, the Board found that the property that was deemed by her to be the best sale actually supported the assessment. - [29] While the Board does not rule on one valuation method over another, it recognizes that the Cost approach is generally applied to special purpose buildings not, as in this case, very standard and typical warehouse properties.
+Regardless of how that issue might have been determined, the evidence advanced on the costing of this property was not sufficiently supported, given the issues raised by the Respondent.
+Additionally, the Board noted that the Cost approach closely mirrored the actual assessment. - [30] As noted above, the Complainant was not able to challenge the assessment on the Income approach.
 The Board takes its guidance from Westcoast Transmission Company Limited v.
-Assessor for Area 9 (Vancouver) 1987 BCSC 235 which says, in part: - "I stated above that the concepts used, in developing capitalization rates for application to the subject, should be used consistently.
+Assessor for Area 9 (Vancouver) 1987 BCSC 235 which says, in part:

+"I stated above that the concepts used, in developing capitalization rates for application to the subject, should be used consistently.
 Thus it makes no sense to develop a capitalization rate on one set of assumptions about long-term vacancy rates, long-term rents, and long-term expenses, and then apply that rate to the income of the subject property that is not derived in the same way.